Introduction to Graz - Graz Can Help You Teach Your Child How to Eat

 I felt the emotion and pride in my mums voice when she watched Tova eat for the first time yesterday.
 Mum says that Nissim looks more grown up, like a little boy now, she is also impressed about his walking skills.
 Grandpa Russel got a hug (I don't even get hugs).

 So, after much sleep and not too much trouble I have awoken at 7am on Tuesday the 2nd of Feb 2010 in my bed in Melbourne, feeling fine, a bit heavy, but fine.
+The kids almost slept through the night from about 10pm (one feeding frenzy for us all at about 3am) and are still asleep now at 8am (so is my lovely exhausted husband).
+I have a feeling that my (and Tova's) jet lag wont be so bad this time.

 We haven't tube fed Tova for more than a week, and in the last 3 weeks we have only fed her a little bit via tube when she was sick.
+We will take the tube out today or tomorrow I think.
+WOW!
+I will have to blog that.

 We are ordinary people, walking around the town, eating, drinking, looking at sights!
 Well, mostly ordinary, we still have to feed Tova from a syringe, but at least it goes into her mouth not a tube connected to her belly!